JaumTSX/nlw4react/README.md

 This project was created by [Rocketseat](https://twitter.com/Rocketseat).

 # Move.it
-> This application helps people to exercise every 30 minutes, after activities in front of the computer.
+> This application helps people to exercise every 30 minutes, after activities in front of the computer, or something else.

 ## Installation
 > Install dependencies: